carpentries/instructor-training/06-design.md

 subtitle: Lesson Design
 ---
 > ## Motivating Question
-> How do we teach?
-How do we design effective lessons?
+> Lessons: How do we design effective lessons?
 {: .objectives}

-> ## Learning Objectives
+> ## Lesson Design and Learning Objectives
 >
 > *   Learner can describe the four steps in reverse instructional design
 >     and explain why following them is an efficient way to create good teaching materials.
 > *   Learner can follow the steps in the reverse instructional design process
 >     to create a short lesson.
 > *   Learner can analyze a short lesson by comparing it to the elements of WHERETO.
+> *   Learner can describe the characteristics of a good learning objective
+>     and correctly state whether a learning objective meets those criteria.
+> *   Learner can correctly classify the level of a learning objective
+>     in terms of Bloom's taxonomy and similar cognitive hierarchies.
+> *   Learner can write a learner profile describing a typical member of
+>     their intended audience.
 {: .objectives}

-Transitioning from educational pyschology (how people learn) to lesson design (how teachers teach),
+We have already covered certain elements of lesson design in our previous lessons on educational pyschology and how that can inform teaching tools.
+In this lesson, we will focus strictly on lesson design, using a strategy called reverse instructional design, and specifically focusing on learning objectives.

+## Reverse Instructional Design

 Most people design courses as follows: